bartlett705/npm/README.md

 # GitHub Action for NPM (with cypress.io dependencies)
-## _Not working yet_

-This Action for [npm](https://www.npmjs.com/) enables arbitrary actions with the `npm` command-line client, including testing packages and publishing to a registry.
+This Action for [npm](https://www.npmjs.com/) enables arbitrary actions with the `npm` command-line client, including testing with cypress.io and publishing to a registry.

 ## Usage